oracle/terraform-provider-oci/website/docs/d/bds_bds_instance.html.markdown

 	* `cloudera_manager_url` - The URL of a Cloudera Manager
 	* `hue_server_url` - The URL of a Hue Server
 	* `time_created` - The time the cluster was created.
 An RFC3339 formatted datetime string
+	* `time_refreshed` - The time the BDS instance was automatically, or manually refreshed.
+An RFC3339 formatted datetime string
 * `cluster_version` - Version of the Hadoop distribution
 * `compartment_id` - The OCID of the compartment
 * `created_by` - The user who created the BDS instance.